Reviews12 min read

 Does Pipedrive have a free plan in 2026?

 No — there's no permanent free tier.
-You get a 14-day free trial with no credit card required, which gives you full access to poke around before committing.
-It's enough time to know if it fits.
+You get a 14-day free trial with no credit card required, which gives you full access to explore before committing.
+That's enough time to know if it fits.

 What's the best Pipedrive plan for a small team?

-Most small teams under 10 people find the Advanced plan ($29/user/month, billed annually) hits the sweet spot.
-You get full email sync and workflow automations without paying for forecasting features you might not need yet.
-That said, if you're closing deals that are each worth tens of thousands of dollars, just jump to Professional — the AI features and revenue forecasting will pay for themselves quickly.
+Most small teams under 10 people find the Advanced plan ($29/user/month, billed annually) is the sweet spot.
+You get full email sync and workflow automations without paying for forecasting features you don't need yet.
+But if you're closing deals worth tens of thousands of dollars each, jump straight to Professional — the AI features and revenue forecasting will pay for themselves quickly.

 Is Pipedrive good for B2C sales?

-Honestly, not really.
-It can work, but it's optimized for B2B deal flows where individual deals have names, timelines, and multiple touchpoints.
-If you're doing high-volume, transaction-heavy B2C sales — think e-commerce or retail — Pipedrive's structure will feel a bit too deal-centric and clunky for your needs.
+Not really, to be honest.
+It can work, but it's built for B2B deal flows where individual deals have names, timelines, and multiple touchpoints.
+If you're doing high-volume, transaction-heavy B2C sales — think e-commerce or retail — Pipedrive's deal-focused structure will feel clunky.

 How does Pipedrive handle data privacy and GDPR?

-Pipedrive is GDPR-compliant and offers data processing agreements, data portability, and tools to manage contact consent.
-For European businesses, this is well-handled.
-Enterprise plans include additional security features like enhanced audit logs and SSO.
+Pipedrive is GDPR-compliant and offers data processing agreements, data portability, and consent management tools.
+For European businesses, this is solid.
+Enterprise plans come with additional security like enhanced audit logs and SSO.

 Can you import data into Pipedrive from another CRM?

 Yes.
-There's a built-in import tool that handles CSV files, and direct migration paths exist from common CRMs like HubSpot and Salesforce.
-It's not perfectly frictionless — expect to spend a few hours cleaning data — but it's manageable without hiring a consultant.
+There's a built-in import tool for CSV files, and you can migrate directly from common CRMs like HubSpot and Salesforce.
+It's not perfectly seamless — expect a few hours cleaning up data — but it's doable without hiring someone to manage it.

 Does Pipedrive integrate with accounting software?

-Yes — native integrations exist for QuickBooks and Xero, and you can connect to most other accounting tools via Zapier or the API.
-Fair warning though: it's not always a deep two-way sync, so test your specific workflow before fully committing.
-The last thing you want is invoices living in two places that don't talk to each other.
+Yep — native integrations for QuickBooks and Xero are available, and you can connect to most other accounting tools via Zapier or the API.
+Just test your specific workflow first.
+The last thing you want is invoices living in two systems that don't sync with each other.